-Dr. John is a member of the Australian and New Zealand College of Veterinary Scientists in small animal surgery.
+Dr. John has been a member of the Australian and New Zealand College of Veterinary Scientists (ANZCVS) in small animal surgery since 2016.
 Membership signifies that a veterinarian demonstrates expertise and competence in small animal surgery.
 Beyond a degree in veterinary medicine, becoming a member of the College requires at least four years of post-graduate experience as a veterinarian, fulfilling specific guidelines and case studies, and successfully completing rigorous written and oral practical examinations in small animal surgery.

 If you had asked me at 10 years old what I wanted to be when I grew up, I would have told you that I wanted to be an engineer.
 Thankfully, I have changed since then, and life brought me other opportunities.
 It began with science, but it was living among different creatures at University that really captured my interest.
 After working with maple trees, gypsy moths and caribou, I found myself applying to vet school.
 I had considered returning to work with wildlife, but I was captivated by small animal medicine and surgery—so here I am!